akkadotnet/Akka.Streams.Kafka/README.md

   # This can be set to 0 for streams using `DrainingControl`.
   stop-timeout = 30s

-  # Duration to wait for `KafkaConsumer.close` to finish.
-  close-timeout = 20s

   # If offset commit requests are not completed within this timeout
   # the returned Future is completed `CommitTimeoutException`.
   # The `Transactional.source` waits this ammount of time for the producer to mark messages as not